-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Baltimore Ravens

 The Ravens' 47-3 season-opening win not only showed the instant connection between Joe Flacco and his new weapons but could also prove valuable for Thursday night's early battle for first place in the AFC North.
 Baltimore was able to rest many of its key veterans, which is big on a short week.
-Flacco hit each of the free-agent wide receivers -- Michael Crabtree, John Brown and Willie Snead -- in the end zone.
+Flacco hit each of the free-agent wide receivers -- Michael Crabtree, John Brown and Willie Snead IV -- in the end zone.
 It's the first time Flacco has thrown three or more touchdown passes to his wide receivers in the same game since October 2014.-- Jamison Hensley

 Crabtree makes impressive toe-tap for TD